 - managing her high blood sugar levels and low blood sugar levels

 However, the BEST support that we have received from them, is that in the beginning of our journey of having a child with diabetes, The Endocrinologist or someone form the team would call us to see how we are doing!

 My daughter is a healthy little girl, who doesn’t seem to mind having her insulin pump on her all the time.
 She is just a typical toddler, with her tantrums, and picky eating habits, and for this I am grateful.

-No one ever tells you how hard parenting is when your child has a delicate medical condition.
-Parenting a child with a medical condition it's very draining.
+No one ever tells you how hard parenting is when your child has a delicate medical condition and the possible long term effects if her glucose levels are not well controlled.
+Parenting a child with a chronic medical condition is very draining mentally and physically.
 You just wish that the condition happens to you, and not your child.
 Every day I want to trade places with her, so she doesn’t suffer the poking and prodding.